How to Collect Art Like a Pro - Building a Collection

 Cover all bases by providing insurance or replacement appraisals should your descendants decide to keep or donate the art.
-Also include realistic wholesale values should they decide to sell it.
+Also include realistic wholesale or what's called "fair market values" should they decide to sell it.
 And don't forget those instructions-- who to call, where to go, what to do.
-You don't want them at the mercy of whatever dealer they happen to pull out of the Yellow Pages.
+You don't want them at the mercy of whatever dealer or gallery they happen to pull off the Internet.

 Services for Artists and Collectors